-Two decades of international law have since clarified the broad definition of gender under customary international law, and the “footnote” to the term gender contained in the Rome Statute has become redundant and outdated.
+Two decades of international law have since clarified the broad definition of gender under customary international law, and the “footnote” to the term gender contained in the Rome Statute has become opaque and outdated.
 Strong convention language that complies with existing human rights treaties and customary international law norms would be an invaluable tool for confronting impunity and enhancing state efforts to prevent and punish gender-based crimes.
 However, a text that does not recognize gender rights could sideline women and other marginalized victims and result in even greater impunity for gender crimes amounting to crimes against humanity.
 Also at risk is the further concretizing of women’s rights as secondary rights, and the exclusion of rights for Lesbian, Gay, Bisexual, Transgender, Intersex, and Queer (LGBTIQ) persons altogether.

 MADRE has pulled together a coordinated advocacy strategy and movement-building initiative, in collaboration with the Human Rights and Gender Justice (HRGJ) Clinic of CUNY Law School, the Organization for Women’s Freedom in Iraq (OWFI), Outright Action International, the Women’s International League for Peace and Freedom (WILPF) and the NGO Working Group on Women, Peace and Security, and others.
 Together, we seek to seize this pivotal moment in history and broaden the discourse on gender and its understanding of discrimination, including where gender intersects with sexual orientation and gender identity.